Shivangi Prajapati

 Share:

 Vitiligo is a skin condition that causes the skin to lose color or pigmentation.
-The most concerning aspect of this chronic disorder is that discolored areas of the skin tend to grow larger over time.
-This disorder is not only limited to skin but can also affect hair and the inside of the mouth.
+The most concerning aspect of this chronic disorder is that discolored areas of the skin tend to increase in size over time.

-While vitiligo requires medical conditions, natural remedies like apple cider vinegar for vitiligo are usually explored for their skin health benefits.
+This disorder is not only limited to the skin but can also affect hair and the inside of the mouth.
+While vitiligo is a medical condition, natural remedies like apple cider vinegar for vitiligo are often explored for their skin health benefits.

 The most common vitiligo signs and symptoms include:

-• Premature whitening or graying of eyelashes, beard, eyebrows, or hair on your scalp
+• Premature whitening or graying of eyelashes, beard, eyebrows, or hair on your scalp.

 • Loss of color in the tissues lining the inside of the mouth and nose